All Tournament games will be conducted under National Federation of High School Basketball Rules, unless otherwise noted.

 Home Team Designation

-In bracket play, the bottom team listed will be the home team.
-In pool and round robin play, the team listed first will be the home team.
-In case of uniform conflicts, the home team will wear the lighter colored jersey.
+In bracket play, the top team listed will be the home team.
+In pool and round-robin play, the team listed second (bottom) will be the home team.
+In case of uniform conflicts, the home team will wear a lighter-colored jersey.
 The home team should use the bench to the right of the scorer’s table, as you face the floor.
 Each team’s basket for the pre-game warm-up will be the basket furthest from its bench.

 Game Ball/ Scorekeeper/ Clock Operator